 Instructions

-- Bring the water to a boil and add cloves, cinnamon and peppermint and remove from heat.
+- Bring the water to a boil, then remove from heat.
+Add cloves, cinnamon, and peppermint and stir well.
 Let the spices infuse for about 10 minutes.

 Notes